Tools

 Interactive Brokers (affiliate)

-Interactive Brokers is my favorite broker.
-It’s super cheap and universally adopted.
-Please read my Interactive Brokers 101 guide to know more about why IB is the best broker for your investments around.
+Please read my Interactive Brokers 101 guide to know more about why I think IB is the best broker for my investments.

 Finpension (affiliate)